 The biggest benefit attribution modeling can give to your business is being able to properly attribute conversion actions taken on and off your site to the correct marketing channel that drove said action.
 A default look in analytics may show that you’re getting 30% of purchases from direct traffic, 30% from organic, 20% from PPC (pay-per-click) and the rest from social media, but the reality may be far different.

-Google Analytics gives credit for conversions to the most recent, non-direct action and AdWords gives it to the last direct action, ignoring all the steps that could have taken place before.
+Google Analytics gives credit for conversions to the most recent, non-direct action and Google Ads (formerly AdWords) gives it to the last direct action, ignoring all the steps that could have taken place before.
 As we dive deeper into the different attribution models available to us by default in a program like Google Analytics, we’ll start to better understand how we can attribute value to touchpoints earlier in the sales cycle.

 As we start to get a more holistic picture of the prospective customer’s journey – we’ll start to acquire information that will change the way we run our marketing campaigns.
 Maybe we find out that X% of prospects convert faster when they’ve seen three social media ads.
 Maybe we’ll realize that prospects who’ve received one or more email are more likely to convert than customers who have not.